terryma/snoocore/oauth-explicit.md

 ```

 Note that this will revoke all `access_tokens` associated with this refreshToken.
 It will not be possible to use the refreshToken to get new access_tokens (e.g. re-authenticate with `reddit.refresh`).

+### Renewing authentication for `duration: 'temporary'`

+If you do not use `duration: "permanent"` then we will not have a refresh token.
+You will have to listen for an event and have the user re-authenticate with your application.
+For more information on this view the [Snoocore Events](events.html) documentation.